What is SNIP?

 SNIP interns also attend a weekly, professional development workshop that covers topics that will prepare students for successful training experiences in graduate school including applying to graduate school admissions, scientific writing, public speaking and professional networking.

-At the conclusion of the program, all SNIP interns will present their findings at the SNIP Research Poster Day.
+At the conclusion of the program, all SNIP interns will present their findings at the SNIP Celebration of Research.

 Throughout the summer, we also organize informal socials and activities to promote interactions among SNIP interns and with other summer research students as well as encourage participation in neuroscience related outreach activities.